abelardopardo/ontask_b/docs_src/Using/index.rst

 Table Views
 ===========

-Due to the potentially large size of the workflow table in either number of rows or columns, OnTask offers the possibility to define |fa-eye| *views*.
-A view is a table that shows a subset of columns and rows of the original table.
+Due to the potentially large size of the workflow table in either number of rows or columns, OnTask offers the possibility to define *Views*.
+A view is a subset of columns and rows of the original table.
 You may define as many views as needed.
 The link *Views* in the main table page shows the views available and the operations to manage them.

 .. figure:: /scaptures/table_views.png
    :align: center